jess/brownwebdesign/app/posts/2014-04-07-000000-groking-conferences.markdown

 #### 5. Inspiration

-There's usually some keynote speaker there by design to deliver inspiration.
+There's usually a keynote speaker or two there by design to deliver inspiration.
 At Grok this year, for me, it was [Kristian Anderson][].

 He talked about the misguidance of following you passion.
 My take on it